Detecting dark matter using optically trapped Rydberg atom tweezer arrays

 where $k\equiv |\vec{k}|$, $\lambda$ is the polarization index, and $\vec{\varepsilon}_{\vec{k},\lambda}$ is the polarization vector satisfying $\vec{k}\cdot\vec{\varepsilon}_{\vec{k},\lambda}=0$.
 In addition, $\hat{c}_{\vec{k},\lambda}$ and $\hat{c}_{\vec{k},\lambda}^\dagger$ are annihilation and creation operators satisfying $[\hat{c}_{\vec{k},\lambda}, \hat{c}_{\vec{k}',\lambda'}^\dagger]=\delta_{\vec{k},\vec{k}'}\delta_{\lambda,\lambda'}$.

-For the absorption process, we prepare the initial and final state (denoted as $\ket{I}$ and $\ket{F}$, respectively) as the direct product of the state describing the Rydberg atom ($\ket{i}$ or $\ket{f}$) and the photon state:
+For the absorption process, we prepare the initial and final states (denoted as $\ket{I}$ and $\ket{F}$, respectively) as the direct product of the state describing the Rydberg atom ($\ket{i}$ or $\ket{f}$) and the photon state: